These are a few ideas about how to make the most of your time in our store.

 Wear good , warm socks in winter - if you want to put your feet up, go ahead! (we just ask that you don't put your shoes n the furniture) How else would you know if you can do so at home later?
 Think of how you use your furniture and how you would use the new furniture - if you take naps, be prepared to try to stretch out.
 Sometimes people like to sit cross legged or with legs next to them in a seat much deeper than they would prefer to sit in.

-Confront the reality of pet behavior...
+Be candid and describe the reality of pet behavior...
 Are they cats, dogs?
-What quantity, size, color, do they shed, get up onto the furniture, etc. Are they house broken, or might they develop sickness that could stain furniture?
-What can fore and rear claws do to the upholstered furniture?
+What quantity, size, color, do they shed, get up onto the furniture, etc. Are they house broken, or might they develop sickness or habits that could stain or affect a part of the furniture?
+What can fore and rear claws do to upholstered furniture?

 Entertaining - will there be food and drinks around the furniture?
 Do people eat regularly on the furniture?
 Coffee, tea, red wine, ice cream?